michaeltikhonovsky/instagram_accepter_bot/README.md

 ```bas
 pip install PACKAGENAME
 ```
-OR open the file in your IDE an install them through there.
+OR open the file in your IDE and install them through there.
 ## Usage:
 1. Open your terminal and navigate to the directory where you cloned the repository.
 2. Run the program by entering the following command in your terminal: